Malcomian/Morphmaster/readme.md

       example_template.html
 ```

 In evoke.js, the base appname (angular app name), root (root component name - usually must be loaded first), controller_postfix (extension string for controller files), and route_postfix (extension string for router files) variables can be edited to suit your own coding style.
-I like to use underscores instead of camelcase.
+I like to use snake case (underscores) instead of camelcase.

 #### Add

-The add command will add a file to the given component.
+The add command will add a file to a given component.
 Files included in certain folders will be given a certain template when passed the right options.

 ```bash
 # add <component> <folder> <filename> [url]